kunhwiko/concepts/cloud/kubernetes/I-security.md

 ##### RBAC Authorization
 ```
-ClusterRoles
+ClusterRoles:
-  * Represent a set of permissions to resources in all namespaces.
+  * Represents a set of permissions to resources in all namespaces.
+ClusterRoles need to be used to grant permissions to
+    cluster-scoped resources (e.g. namespace, node, pv, csr).
   * ClusterRoles are available for use in all namespaces.

 ClusterRoleBindings